gabrielpconceicao/hoverMobile/README.md

 <h1>How it works?</h1>

 When the user presses the lcd three times very quickly, a pointer will show up and he can move his finger to the element with some hover effect and see that effect, like at desktop.
+When he stops pressing the lcd, the pointer dissapears.
 <h5>The only three things necessary to work are:</h5>
 <ul>
 	<li>Add this library to your website;</li>